DoNewsCode/core-processor/README.md

 ```

 After the above, we just need to add  handlers and provide new methods for core.
-We don't need to care about how to consume and transfer data.

-Processor provides a wealth of configuration to control consumption and deliver data logic.
-See `processor.Info`
+We can use `processor.Info` to flexibly adjust the operation of the processor.

 Have fun!